atonu1971/Ovarian-Cancer-RNA-seq/README.md

 ### Why Sleuth?

-When you run Kallisto, it doesn't just give you one estimate of transcript abundance — it runs bootstrap resampling internally to capture how uncertain each estimate is.
+When we run Kallisto, it doesn't just give us one estimate of transcript abundance — it runs bootstrap resampling internally to capture how uncertain each estimate is.
 That uncertainty is real and matters: two transcripts can have the same mean expression level but very different confidence around that mean depending on how well the reads aligned.

 Standard DE tools like DESeq2 and edgeR only see a single count matrix.
 They have no idea about that uncertainty — it gets lost.
 Sleuth is designed specifically to take Kallisto's bootstrap output and use it.
 It models variance as two separate components: